pixel

 • Getting married

 Another exception to this law is when an adult child has a physical or mental disability that requires medical care.
 In this case, the parent can request a continuation of child support for an indefinite period.
+This is because the disabled child is no longer considered capable of self-care and needs ongoing assistance and supervision.
+Legally, parents can request to pay support beyond the usual age limit to ensure the disabled child receives the necessary substantial care.
+The involved parents must present evidence of the child’s condition and need to secure this arrangement.
+Parents with children with disabilities in Texas often face concerns unlike traditional child support cases.

 The court will consider the adult child’s existing and future medical needs, as well as the parent’s financial resources and the amount of care each parent will need to provide.
 The court will also consider any other programs that may provide financial assistance to care for the child.